• Skip to main content

 Grow a Garden

 When growing a garden, seedlings can be started indoors and later transferred to an outdoor garden in late spring.
 Garden work is fun and can also help a child work up a sweat.
 There are many components to help with from planning the garden, to preparing the garden beds, to planting, to weeding, watering, and harvesting.
-Gardening with kids will provide them with a life long skill.
+Teaching kids gardening will provide them with a life long skill.

 As the flowers or vegetables grow, kids may enjoy examining the leaves under a microscope.
 Children can compare cheek skin cells to plant cells as well as make their own models of plant and animal cells using clay or other mediums.